williamsand/gitpractice/readme.txt

 this is use for practice git
-use git to administate code and context
+use git to administate code and project or items